Frequently Asked Questions

 Firstly, Hanna-Barbera doesn't exist anymore.
 A few years after PoDW's untimely end, the studio itself was absorbed into Warner Brothers, and now exists as Cartoon Network Studios, part of AOL Time Warner.
 Additionally, both William Hanna and Joseph Barbera have passed away (2001 and 2007, respectively), so the name is simply a legendary relic.

-Secondly...to be honest, I've never really tried, though I know people who have.
-(My main "priority" all these years has just been tracking down any information I can find--I haven't been much of an activist in finding a way to continue the show or really rallying fans together to get something done.)
+Secondly...to be honest, I've never really tried to contact them, though others have.
+(My main "priority" all these years has just been tracking down information on the series--I haven't been much of an activist in finding a way to continue the show or really rallying fans together to get something done.)
 Several major names from the production side of the show have web presences, so contacting them about their time on the show would be your best bet.

 The "__ about __" part is in regards to other e-mails I've gotten recently, asking who to get in touch with about the action figure line and other things.
 I really don't know where to start with those--my first guess would be with the companies that produced the products you're inquiring about.